Uche Ikpeazu

-Karl Anthony Uchechukwu Mubiru Ikpeazu (born 28 February 1995) is a professional footballer who plays as a forward for club St Johnstone.
-Born in England, he plays for the Uganda national team.
+Karl Anthony Uchechukwu Mubiru Ikpeazu (born 28 February 1995) is a Ugandan professional footballer who plays as a forward.
+He also plays for the Uganda national team.

 A former Reading Academy player, he joined Watford in 2013.
 He spent three years with the club without making a first-team appearance.
 Instead, he played on loan at Crewe Alexandra, Doncaster Rovers, Port Vale, and Blackpool.
 He signed with Cambridge United in August 2016 and spent two seasons with the club before signing with Heart of Midlothian in April 2018.
 He played for Hearts as they lost the 2019 Scottish Cup final.
-He returned to England to sign with Wycombe Wanderers in August 2020 and was then sold on to Middlesbrough 11 months later.
+He returned to England to sign with Wycombe Wanderers in August 2020 and was then sold to Middlesbrough 11 months later.
 He joined Cardiff City on loan in January 2022.
 He joined Turkish club Konyaspor in August 2022.
 In October 2023, he signed a contract with Port Vale to run until the end of the 2023–24 season.
 He returned to Scotland with St Johnstone in May 2024.
+He joined Ross County for a brief spell in February 2026.